DJRLincs/SC-EAC-Screenshot-SplashScreen/ReadMe.md

 - allowing you to select your directory only once rather than having the locations hardcoded into each system [ACHIEVED AS OF 10/03/23]

 - There is a potential that this project, which may have originally been created for Star Citizen's [EAC](https://www.easy.ac/), will be renamed and modified to work for as many [EAC](https://www.easy.ac/) games as possible.

-# Want to help with the project?
-We are always seeking intelligent people who are familiar with Batch [Python](https://www.python.org/downloads/release/python-3102/) and [Node.js](https://nodejs.org/en/download/).
-The only other two requirements are [Visual Studio Code](https://code.visualstudio.com/download) and [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens).
-Fortunately, when you run the script, two of the requirements are automatically installed for you.
-Immediately afterward, you may utilise it to study the repository by cloning this current one inside Visual Studio Code.
-Feel free to explore, pick up new skills, and come up with new ideas.
-Then, submit a pull request to the repository.
-I'll review it, and every contribution you make will add you to the list of contributors above.